 That is how the old-time Indians declare the place acquired its name.
 The Creek that today runs through Regina, and the artificial lake overlooked by the Legislative Buildings of the capital city of Saskatchewan, bear the name of Wascana, which of course is a corruption of the original Cree word Ooskunna.

 To the casual observer, the site chosen for the capital of the North West Territories had few natural advantages and as far as scenic attractions were concerned it had absolutely none.
-It is true that there was a small creek close at hand, but the valley that contained it at that point was so insignificant that it scarcely made a dent in the landscape.
-On every side the plain stretched as flat and expressionless as deal boards.
+There was indeed a small creek close at hand, but the valley that contained it at that point was so insignificant that it scarcely made a dent in the landscape.
+On every side, the plain stretched as flat and expressionless as deal boards.
 There was not a boulder or stone for twenty miles, nor tree nor hill to break the monotony.
 The soil, however, did seem ideal for cereal crops.

 There had been some trouble in finding a suitable name for the place.
 Victoria, in honour of the Queen, had been favoured, but it had already been pre-empted by the beautiful little Capital of British Columbia.
 Then Leopold' in honour of the Duke of Albany, the Queen's youngest son,